akka/alpakka/docs/src/main/paradox/google-cloud-pub-sub-grpc.md

 The table below shows direct dependencies of this module and the second tab shows all libraries it depends on transitively.

 @@dependencies { projectId="google-cloud-pub-sub-grpc" }

+## Binary compatibility

+@@@warning

+This connector contains code generated from Protobuf files which is bound to @extref:[Akka gRPC $akka-grpc.version$](akka-grpc:).
+This makes it @extref:[NOT binary-compatible](akka-grpc:/binary-compatibility.html) with later versions of Akka gRPC.
+You can not use a different version of Akka gRPC within the same JVM instance.

+@@@

 ## Build setup